mondoohq/mondoo-operator/docs/user-manual.md

     ```

 ### Installing with Operator Lifecycle Manager (OLM)
-Follow these steps to set up the Mondoo operator using [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/):
+Follow these steps to set up the Mondoo Operator using [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/):

 Preconditions:
 - kubectl with cluster admin access